 Start with an Application

 - Personal information

-- Employment information
+- Employment history and current employment information

-- Financial details.
+- Financial details

 - Current income level

-- Contact details for landlords in the past
+- Contact details for previous landlords

 - Contact information of personal references